kanaria69/Mainecoco/README.md

-## Where did you learn to make ice cream?
-Sunday school.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.